 Gout in Back is my summary of spinal gout.
 So I answer the question “Can you get gout in your back?”
 Then I look at how common back gout is.
 Also, what you should do if you suspect gout in your back.

 I wrote Gout in Back for people who do not believe you can get gout in your back.
 Because gout sufferers often think they don’t have gout.
 Or, doctors misdiagnose unusual gout as some other disease.
 So, they do not accept they need uric acid treatment.
 Then untreated gout becomes a serious problem, needlessly reducing your quality of life.
 Also, untreated gout in the back will increase your chances of early death.

-In gout management, there is too much emphasis on short term pain relief, and insufficient awareness of the consequences of allowing gout to reach the tophaceous stage.
-A single tophus (the name given to uric acid crystals when they form a lump in the body) often means severe joint movement restriction.
-This is quite common on the hands, where groups of tophi (the plural of tophus) tend to restrict finger movement.
-When this happens in the spine, back movement restriction becomes critical, and total incapacity from spine distortion is a real risk.
+In gout management, there is too much emphasis on short-term pain relief.
+Also, insufficient awareness of the consequences of allowing gout to reach the tophaceous stage.
+A single tophus often means severe joint movement restriction.
+This is quite common on the hands, where tophi restrict finger movement.
+But can these uric acid deposits spread to your back?

-Samuels and colleagues reported a particularly bad case of spinal gout in the June issue of Bulletin of the NYU Hospital for Joint Diseases.
-The image above shows how tophi in and around the spine have severely distorted the patient’s back.
+The answer is “Yes”, as I found out in 2010.
+Then I used an image from that report in my first version of this article.
+Because the image shows how tophi in and around the spine have severely distorted the patient’s back.
 The report reveals that this impaired the ability to stand long enough to take a shower.

 Fortunately, the patient responded well to allopurinol, even though he required a dose of: